-Dr. Julie and the Sound Relief Hearing Center team is proud to offer Widex hearing aids and listening devices.
-Where we specialize in tinnitus – “ringing in the ears” – as well as hearing loss, we partner with only the most reputable and reliable hearing solutions companies to provide you only the best care possible.
+Dr. Julie and the Sound Relief Hearing Center team are proud to offer Widex hearing aids and listening devices.
+Because we specialize in tinnitus – “ringing in the ears” – as well as hearing loss, we partner with only the most reputable and reliable hearing solutions companies to provide you with the best care possible.
+One of these highly respected companies is Widex.

-Widex was founded by two Danish families in 1956, the Tøpholm and Westermann families, and is still run and owned by these families today.
-With over 4,000 employees Widex’s expertise and technologically advanced products have helped people hear better in more than 100 countries around the world.
+Two Danish families – the Tøpholm and Westermann families – founded Widex in 1956, and they still own and run the company today.
+With over 4,000 employees, Widex’s expertise and technologically advanced products have helped people hear better in more than 100 countries around the world.

 What type of hearing solutions does Widex offer?